 The Trust safeguarding lead or the academy’s Director of Schools will act as the ‘case manager’ in the event that an allegation of abuse is made against the headteacher, where appropriate.

-All governors will read Keeping Children Safe in Education Part one and two
+All governors will read Keeping Children Safe in Education Part one and two.

 3.4 The headteacher